Halloween Night: Plot

 The film follows Chris Vale, who was admitted to an asylum at the age of 12 after witnessing his mother's rape and murder by two thugs hired by his father (who subsequently committed suicide).
 Chris barely survived having his face burned by one of the thugs.
 Now a 22-year-old grossly disfigured young man, he escapes from the asylum on Halloween after killing two orderlies who mock his wearing of masks that resemble those the thugs were wearing.

 His old home is now inhabited by David Bexter's family; Bexter hosts a Halloween party there with his girlfriend Shannon, his friends, and his schoolmates.
-Vale kills a party-goer named Todd at a gas station, steals his costume and car, and drives to the party.
+Vale kills a party-goer named Todd and his girlfriend at a gas station, steals his costume and car, and drives to the party.

 At the party, Vale is taken for Todd by everyone and starts a killing spree unnoticed.
 Meanwhile, David fakes a dispute with a friend who kidnaps Vale (still mistaken for Todd) with a gun and another friend disguised as a police officer, who is forced to hand over his car keys.
 After escaping with the car, the kidnapper is murdered by Vale, who goes back to the party in it.
 Because someone at the party has called the real police, the angry officer ends the party by telling everyone to go home, leaving only David, the now disappointed Shannon, and some friends.

 Vale enters the house again, kills several of the remaining people, and ties up Shannon, who is wearing his mother's collar found in the house earlier.
 He breaks up a hole in the wall covered with boards where his father hid his mother's corpse before committing suicide.

 As one girl escapes from the house in a panic, David begins to search for Shannon, finding her captured in the basement.
 After freeing her, Vale knocks David out from behind, but Shannon manages to grab a gun that Vale has lost, shooting him twice, presuming the killer for dead.

 As the police and ambulance arrive later, David seems to have disappeared with the police searching for him.
-Suddenly a hooded person appears behind a police officer talking to Shannon.
-Shannon grabs the officer's gun, shooting and killing the hooded person.
-After removing the hood, she is shocked to see that she killed David.
+Suddenly, a bodybag behind a police officer talking to Shannon sits up.
+Shannon grabs the officer's gun, shooting and killing the person.
+After unzipping the bag, she is shocked to see that she killed David.

 In the final scene, Vale is seen hitch-hiking and picked up by a car driver, who presumes him to be having a long Halloween party night.
 The film ends while the car leaves.